• Skip to primary navigation

 Blueberry banana smoothie in two glasses on a wood table, each with stainless steel straws and garnished with mint leaves and frozen blueberries

 Oh how I love real fruit smoothies.
 No weird ingredients, no processed sugar, no thickeners or gums.
-Just real food all blended up into a delicious, nutritious drink that's as good for breakfast as it is for any time of the day.
+Just real food all blended up into a delicious, wholesome drink that's as good for breakfast as it is for any time of the day.

 Not in a berry mood but still craving a fruit smoothie?
 Definitely try this refreshing peach smoothie!